MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

 - :man: Admin CAN: <br/>
   * Perform CRUD operation on truck table
   * Add new Truck/ Edit the truck/ Update it/ Delete data from the truck table
+  * Assign new postman into a truck by selecting postman_name from a drop down list.

 - Features:
+  * Pagination feature on truck index page, displaying 5 data per page.
   * Truck index page will display the following columns:
     - truck number
     - Quantity (how many items are loaded into the truck)